-\ The medium sandboxes information between publishers.
+The medium sandboxes information between publishers.

-When an end user is using several Frogans sites simultaneously, the publishers of these Frogans sites are isolated from one another.
+When an end user browses several Frogans sites simultaneously, the publishers of these Frogans sites are isolated from one another.

-Publishers have no means to obtain the list of other Frogans sites that are being used the end user.
-They cannot even know whether other Frogans sites are being used.
+Publishers have no means to obtain the list of other Frogans sites that are being browsed by the end user.
+They cannot even know whether other Frogans sites are being browsed.
 Likewise, publishers cannot obtain the list of Frogans sites recently visited by the end user, nor the list of Favorites.